 Step 1: Get the Full Transcript

-Every line is timestamped and clickable — click any paragraph to jump to that exact moment in the video.
-This alone saves huge amounts of time when reviewing specific sections.
+Every line is timestamped and clickable.
+Click any paragraph to jump to that exact moment in the video, which saves a lot of time when you’re reviewing specific sections.

 Step 2: Search for Key Topics